Petrus Steyn: Petrus Steyn train station

 Lastly is the train station, which was first opened in 1925, was through a rail link to Heilbron.
 Later in the 1930s the line was extended further to Lindley and to a connection with the main line at Arlington.
-The 92-year-old building has now recently been declared a heritage site and will soon become home to Elandskop Museum.
+The 100 year-old building has now recently been declared a heritage site and will soon become home to Elandskop Museum.

 Farming

-Mamafubedu is also one of the biggest producers of potatoes which is supplied to Lays and Simba.
+Petrus Steyn is also one of the biggest producers of potatoes which is supplied to Lays and Simba.

 The origin of the Renoster river

 The Renoster River is a tributary of the Vaal River in South Africa.
 The river originates in Petrus Steyn in the Free State.
 From its origin, the river flows north west, passing Heilbron into the Koppies Dam.
 From there, it flows beyond Koppies as it flows under the N1 national road.
 Near Viljoenskroon it flows northwest, flows under the R59 and R501 and joins the Vaal River at Renovaal, about 25 km east of Orkney.